kovalin/php_function_accent-mark/README.md

-# php_function_accent_mark
-Use accent mark!
-Why not? ッ

 # What is it?
 This is practical use unicode symbols in name function.
+Use accent mark or any symbols!
+Why not? ッ

 # How use?
 For example you can run command: